Home

 Rainbow Cookies

-Throughout Italy, each region has its own specialties, like salty prosciutto and aged cheese from Parma, dark balsamic vinegar from Modena, thin-crusted pizzas from Naples, creamy hand-stretched Buffalo mozzarella from Campania, and tangy giradinia spread from Sicily, just to name a few.
-Adventurous visitors can try spicy nduja salami made with local Calabrian chilies, black squid ink pasta from Sicily, or sizzling sardines fried up crispy, perfect with a glass of cold white wine.
+If you have ever traveled to Italy, then you know that one of the cool things about the country is that despite its relatively small size, each region has its own distinct dining specialties, like salty prosciutto and Parmesano Reggiano from Parma, dark balsamic vinegar from Modena, thin-crusted pizzas from Naples, creamy hand-stretched Buffalo mozzarella from Campania, and tangy giradinia spread from Sicily.
+Each region takes pride in its local delicacies, from spicy nduja salami made with Calabrian chilies to black squid ink pasta from Sicily to sizzling fried sardines.

 To top